 Depth (mm): 310

 |Cupboard CA (CRTs) [Main Store]

 Made in France

 The new Terrain Following display for the GR4 was a colour E-Scope which was the world's first application of beam-index technology.
 This could provide a brightness level high enough to enable easy reading of the display in direct sunlight.

 A trials version of this TF display was tested on a Tornado at RAE and a development contract for terrain-following display was awarded to Ferranti.

 At this time it was felt that Liquid Crystal Displays were too immature and the commercial panels were not available in the E-Scope size (the small requirement meant that the cost of a custom design was prohibitive).
 GEC Avionics bid a limited colour display using LCD Shutters in front of a Broad Band Phosphor CRT.
 This combination was not as attractive as a full colour display offered by the Beam-Index solution and the Specification was adapted to allow a small increase in the E-Scope size to accommodate the technology.

-In the event the MLU project stalled.
-In March 1993 a new Mid-Life Upgrade (MLU) project was launched and in1994 the UK signed a contract for MLU of GR1/GR1A/GR1Bs to GR4/GR4A standard.
-By now a source of LCD panels was available and the MLU displays us were all replaced with this technology.
+By the mid 90’s a source of LCD panels was available and the MLU displays were all replaced with this technology.
 This CRT is non-functional but was made by Thomson Tubes Electroniques.